yugabyte/platform-go-client/docs/AlertDefinition.md

 ### NewAlertDefinition

-`func NewAlertDefinition(configurationUUID string, customerUUID string, labels []AlertDefinitionLabel, query string, universeUUID string, uuid string, version int32, ) *AlertDefinition`
+`func NewAlertDefinition(configurationUUID string, customerUUID string, labels []AlertDefinitionLabel, universeUUID string, uuid string, version int32, ) *AlertDefinition`

 NewAlertDefinition instantiates a new AlertDefinition object This constructor will assign default values to properties that have it defined,